-In 2021 we invite schools to be inspired by and engage with this year’s theme: Under One Sky: Yesterday, Today and Forever
+In 2022 we invite schools to be inspired by and engage with this year’s theme From River to Sea: Our Island Home.

-We want to celebrate the knowledge of Aboriginal and Torres Strait Islander peoples and their relationships with the sky.
-To do this we invite you to explore our skies and discover this ancient knowledge and share your interpretations and ideas using art and writing.
+We want to celebrate the knowledge of Aboriginal and Torres Strait Islander peoples and their relationships with water by inviting you to explore your local waterways.
+Discover the ancient knowledge that surrounds these vital life sources and share your interpretations and ideas using art and writing.

-In 2021, we encourage all schools participating in the Schools Reconciliation Challenge to engage with the lesson plans, activities and additional resources we have gathered for this year’s challenge to inspire your students to draw, paint and write about their new knowledge and understanding of living together Under One Sky: Yesterday, Today and Forever.
+In 2022, we encourage all schools participating in the Schools Reconciliation Challenge to engage with the lesson plans and activities, and additional resources we have gathered for this year’s challenge to inspire your students to draw, paint and write about their new knowledge and understanding of living together From River to Sea: Our Island Home.

 Activity: Getting started with the theme: From River to Sea: Our Island Home